gem/oq-irmt-qgis/svir/help/source/15_viewer_dock.rst

 hovering on the legend items or on the curves, the corresponding points in the map are highlighted.

+.. warning:: The highlighting effect produced by hovering with the mouse on legend items or curves, stops working correctly when a layer is loaded using the OpenLayers Plugin.
+Please note that, starting from QGIS 2.18, base maps can be added as layers without installing any external plugin (such as OpenLayers), but using the new core functionality *XYZ driver* instead.
+In order to do so, you have to open the :guilabel:`Browser Panel`, right-click on the :guilabel:`Tile Server (XYZ)` and select :guilabel:`New connection...`.
+Then, for instance, to add a connection to OpenStreetMap, you can insert into the text box the following string:
+   `http://tile.openstreetmap.org/{z}/{x}/{y}.png`.
+Then press :guilabel:`Ok`
+   and insert a name for the tile layer (e.g., *OpenStreetMap*).
+Afterwards, it is sufficient to double-click on the new item you have just created, to add OpenStreetMap to the :guilabel:`Layers Panel` and to visualize it in the map canvas.

 .. _fig-dataViewerHazardCurves:

 .. figure:: images/dataViewerHazardCurves.png